geekyxamit/dev_projects/README.txt

 # All the APIs are tested on localhost server.
-# Install all the required dependencies before running APIs.
+# Install all the required dependencies in virtual environment 'venv' before running APIs.

 1. To create and view all users
 Base Url - ‘http://127.0.0.1:8000/users’